crhallberg/strut-js/README.md

 # Strut JS

-Strut JS is one lightweight class that parsed HTML looking for `{variable}` tags that it can update in the future.
+Strut JS is one lightweight class that parses HTML, looking for plain `{variable}` tags that it can update in the future.

 ## How to Use